Guikingone/SchedulerBundle/doc/probe.md

 ## Fetching external state

-Let's imagine that you use this bundle on multiple applications.
+Let's imagine that you use this bundle in multiple applications.
 Sometimes you may need to control the state of these applications.
 To do so, you can define a list of clients that will fetch these states:

 ```yaml
 scheduler_bundle: